 If the incident is reported, you will be held liable for the actions of your dog unless specific circumstances are present.
 For example, if the person bitten was trespassing on your property or causing damage to other people or property, then you may not be held liable.
 It all depends on the circumstances of the incident.
 Additionally, if the incident is reported, your dog may be labeled as a dangerous animal and the state may decide to put them down.
 The best way to handle this situation is to avoid dog bite incidents at all costs.

 Have You Been Bitten By a Dog?

-Do You Need to File a Personal Injury Claim After a Dog Bite?
+Do You Need a Personal Injury Lawyer in Mt.
+Airy, MD?

 If you’ve been bitten by a dog in the state of Maryland, you need a trusted personal injury lawyer on your side.
 Albers & Associates can help you with every aspect of your case from initial filing to securing damages.
 To learn more about how we can help, contact us today and set up a free consultation.